saharshleo/OpenCV-Trackers/Boosting/README.md

 2. https://ieeexplore.ieee.org/document/5459285
 3. https://ieeexplore.ieee.org/abstract/document/1640768

+### TO DO:
+* Parallelize/improve the method used to find the confidence map
+* Implement the method to update strong classifier

 ### Doubts / Things to try:

 * random location samples or fix location by specifying white and black region coords